gabogar1/Stablecoin-Dashboard/README.md

 A Next.js dashboard for tracking stablecoin market data with real-time analytics and visualizations, powered by Supabase.

+You can see the live dashboard at [stablecoins.gabrielgarciasuarez.com](https://stablecoins.gabrielgarciasuarez.com/).

+As of June 8th, 2025 this dahsboard showcases the following:

+1. Massive Scale with Strong Growth Momentum
+   The stablecoin market has reached $220B in total market capitalization with impressive 45.4% year-over-year growth.
+Daily trading volume of $32.4B shows this isn't just stored value but actively used financial infrastructure.

+2. Remarkable Stability Despite Scale
+   The 12-week chart shows the market has maintained steady levels around $220B with minimal volatility.
+The slight upward trend (+2.5% month-over-month) suggests controlled, sustainable growth rather than speculative bubbles.

+3. Big Market Concentration
+   The visual clearly shows Tether (USDT) dominates the market, representing roughly 65-70% of the total $220B.
+USDC holds a distant second position at maybe 25-30%, while all other stablecoins (DAI, BUSD, FRAX, TrueUSD) represent tiny slivers.
+This creates a duopoly structure with significant market concentration risk.

 ## Features

 - **Real-time Market Metrics**: Total market capitalization, 24h trading volume, month-over-month growth rates, and year-over-year market cap comparison
-- **Interactive Charts**: Historical market cap development over the past 12 months with area charts
+- **Interactive Charts**: Historical market cap development over the past 6 months with area charts
 - **Multi-Stablecoin Support**: Track USDT, USDC, BUSD, DAI and other major stablecoins
 - **Year-over-Year Analytics**: Track market cap growth trends with 51-week comparisons
 - **Responsive Design**: Modern UI built with Tailwind CSS and shadcn/ui components